Mahaoqu/TeamFormationAssistant/README.md

 # Introduction

 Creating teams has always been an issue in large companies, especially with ones who have employees spread out over a country or even with employees in differents countries.
 The larger the company, the harder it is to choose employees who have different skill levels, avalibility for a specific project.
 Thus, this project aims to provide an easy to way to build teams by creating an assistant that will aid with project and job management.
-The project management side will allow for you to assign employees to projects based on the project requirements, team members availability, skill level, tools preferred, etc. The job management side will allow users to apply to jobs and the manager to review the applications or audit applications automatically by Machine Learning algorithm.
+The project management side will allow for you to assign employees to projects based on the project requirements, team members availability, skill level, tools preferred, etc. The job management side will allow users to apply to jobs and the manager to review the applications or audit applications automatically.

 In addition, this project has the following features to aid team creation:
 ➢ A form for the manager to enter projects requirements & new jobs informations.<br/>